AliciaMMorgan/Speaking-Resources/README.md

 # 🎤 Speaking & Thought Leadership Portfolio

 Career resilience comes from curating diverse, cross-industry experiences that compound into authority and opportunity.
-This repository documents proven talks, workshops, and frameworks on innovation leadership, change management, and cross-sector project delivery—showcasing real-world impact while providing reusable resources for aspiring speakers and portfolio professionals building their own platforms.
+This repository documents proven talks, workshops, and frameworks on innovation leadership, change management, and cross-sector project delivery.
+It showcases real-world impact while providing reusable resources for aspiring speakers and portfolio professionals building their own platforms.

 Book Alicia M Morgan for keynotes, webinars, and executive sessions that translate complex transformation into clear, human-centered action.